MMLab-CU/CLUE/doc/source/concurrent_queue.rst

     If the queue is already non-empty, it pops the front element and returns it immediately.

+.. cpp:function:: void wait_empty()

+	Wait until the queue is empty and return.

+	If the queue is already empty, it returns immediately.

 .. note::

     All updating methods, including ``push``, ``emplace``, ``try_pop``, and